Table of Contents

 • Tech giants like Apple and Google are pushing eSIM adoption by eliminating SIM trays in some devices.

-Think of eSIM as a form of Wi-Fi passwords stored in the cloud—you never need to enter them; your phone connects automatically.
+Think of eSIM as a form of Wi-Fi passwords stored in the cloud.
+You never need to enter them; your phone connects automatically.
 Of course, there are advantages and disadvantages to all technologies.
 Let’s talk about the advantages and disadvantages of eSIM.

 • Advantages & Disadvantages of Using eSIM